 Are you planning to visit Iceland?
 Why not prepare for your trip to Iceland by reading some of the fantastic novels set in this stunningly beautiful country!

-In this selection I include some of the best Iceland books – fiction and non-fiction – about Iceland to help prepare you for your visit.
+In this selection, I include some of the best books on Iceland – fiction and non-fiction – about Iceland to help prepare you for your visit.
 Elf stories, Viking dramas, and murder mysteries.

 Set in a quiet fishing village in northern Iceland this brilliant debut novel from Ragnar Jonasson will keep you enthralled until the very last terrifying page.
 Introducing Ari Thor the central character across The Dark Iceland Series this novel typifies the murder mystery genre in which the Nordic countries excel.

 Sarah Moss had a childhood dream of moving to Iceland, sustained by a wild summer there when she was nineteen.
 In 2009, she saw an advertisement for a job at the University of Iceland and applied on a whim, despite having two young children and a comfortable life in Kent, England.